-The British are a proud nation, and one seen as quirky around the world.
+The British are a proud nation, seen as quirky around the world.
 They drink tea in a crisis, apologise profusely, and love to politely queue.

 On a visit to London, there are some great customs and traditions you should encounter for a rather British experience.